Resources / Contractors

 Waiver of Subrogation: Prevents your insurance company from going after a third party to recover claim costs.
 Often required in contracts.

-Blanket Additional Insured: Extends additional insured status to anyone you're contractually required to add, without needing separate endorsements each time.
+Blanket Additional Insured: Extends additional-insured status to anyone you're contractually required to add, without a separate endorsement each time.

 Reach out when:

-If you aren't a client yet, have these ready if possible:
+If you aren't a client yet, have these ready if you can:

-Reading this guide first usually makes these conversations shorter and more specific.
+Reading this first usually makes the conversation shorter and more specific.

-Prepared by Ben Page Insurance as a general reference for contractors getting started.
+Prepared by Ben Page, Page Insurance, as a general reference for contractors getting started.
+General information, not advice on your specific policy.